tidesdb/tidesdb/doc/02-concepts/transactions.md

 **Commit-prepared** or **rollback-prepared** applies the decision.

-Between the two the transaction holds its snapshot and its key reservations.
-That is real
-backpressure: anything contending for those keys is blocked, and the reclamation floor is held down. **Decide promptly.**
+Between the two the transaction holds its snapshot and its claims on the keys it wrote, and at repeatable read or above on the keys it read.
+That is real backpressure: anything contending for those keys is blocked, and the reclamation floor is held down. **Decide promptly.**

 A prepared transaction survives a restart.
 On the next open, `tidesdb_recover_prepared` hands back everything that was prepared and never decided, so a